mc-mejia/mc-mejia.github.io/project-proposal.md

  ![A viewfinder from Blick art supplies](mc-mejia.github.io/img/view-finder.png)

-A viewfinder from Blick art supplies (a grid should be visualized within the center square)
+A viewfinder from the Blick art supplies website (a grid should be visualized within the center square).